metal3-io/metal3-io.github.io/_posts/2020-02-18-metal3-dev-env-install-deep-dive.md

 In a more detailed way, the script clones the `Bare Metal Operator` ([BMO](https://github.com/metal3-io/baremetal-operator)) and `Cluster API Provider for Managed Bare Metal Hardware operator` ([CAPBM](https://github.com/metal3-io/cluster-api-provider-baremetal)) git repositories, creates the cloud.yaml file and starts the minikube virtual machine.
 Once minikube is up and running, the `BMO` is built and executed in minikube's Kubernetes cluster.

-In case of the `Bare Metal Operator`, the branch by default to clone is master, however this and other variables shown in the following table can be replaced in the config file:
+In the case of the `Bare Metal Operator`, the branch by default to clone is master, however, this and other variables shown in the following table can be replaced in the config file:

 ```sh
 + BMOREPO=https://github.com/metal3-io/baremetal-operator.git